 - Deep sleep.

 Both usually happened before I even got them home from their appointment!
-Fortunately, these days there are no explosions, just happier children during the day and night.
-And it’s not just babies that benefit, either.
+Fortunately now that they’re older there are no explosions, just happier children during the day and night.

 Though there are only a few small studies that have found a positive relationship between chiropractic care and sleep, it is thought to have a calming effect on the Central Nervous System (CNS).